atsign-foundation/at_c/README.md

 Read [CONTRIBUTING.md](./CONTRIBUTING.md) for information on how to properly fork and open a pull request.

-When creating source files, include headers, or tests to certain packages, please follow the documentation in their according README files.
+When creating source files, include headers, or tests to certain packages, please follow the documentation in their according README files (for example [atclient Contributing](./packages/atclient/README.md)).

 ## Maintainers